kyle2277/C-Permutation-Matrix-Encryption/README.md

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Graphics/GenPmat_Variable.png" Alt="Elapsed Time vs Number Threads for Variable-Dimension Encryption" width="600"></img>

 Again the permut-pthread scheme performs better than permut-pthread-join.
 As expected, the maximum performance gain is achieved at 4 threads and doesn't improve when using more.
-The average permut-pthread execution time with 4 or more threads was approximately 1086 ms. The control execution time was 2400 ms. This is a speedup of 2.21.
+The average permut-pthread execution time with 4 or more threads was approximately 1086 ms. The control execution time was 2400 ms. This is a speedup of 2.21—around 75% of the ideal speedup.

 In conclusion, the permut-pthread scheme is the best multithreading scheme for optimizing the generation permutation matrices.